-Embarrassingly easy, right?
-And not only are these homemade Italian Breadcrumbs less expensive and healthier, but you can also control the sodium and/or tweak the herbs, if desired.
+Not only are these homemade Italian Breadcrumbs less expensive and healthier than store-bought, but you can also control the sodium and/or tweak the herbs, if desired.

 - Oh, and if you happen to be a lucky duck with fresh herbs at your disposal, you may definitely incorporate those...just increase the amount used by three times, since the flavor of dried herbs is three times more concentrated than fresh.